Why would you choose Poly Pipe over PVC?

 When might you use PVC instead of Poly Pipe?

-When it comes to PVC it’s important to think about the size and longevity of the project.
+When it comes to PVC, it’s important to consider the size and longevity of the project.

-Smaller jobs that only require a short-term solution, such as above ground plumbing or low impact irrigation systems using pipe under 50mm PVC is fine.
+For smaller jobs that only require a short-term solution, such as above-ground plumbing or low-impact irrigation systems using pipe under 50mm, PVC is fine.

-Some skid mounted water treatment systems use PVC in sizes under 90mm.
-This may be ok if the pipe is housed inside a pump or filter shed, however, it won’t have the elasticity Poly Pipe provides, and as such, it may hammer with changes of pressure.
-We know that extreme pressure changes can crack PVC pipe elbows or threads under these circumstances.
+Some skid-mounted water treatment systems use PVC in sizes under 90mm.
+This may be ok if the pipe is housed inside a pump or filter shed.
+However, it won’t have the elasticity Poly Pipe provides, and as such, it may hammer with changes in pressure.
+We know extreme pressure changes can crack PVC pipe elbows or threads under these circumstances.

 The only other circumstance where you may choose to use PVC over Poly Pipe is in the case of using rubber ring jointed 100mm and 150mm pipes for water mains.

 PVC works well in these cases as rubber ring joints are very quick to push together and don’t need any additional equipment, which makes them easy to install and hard to beat on price.
-Having said that, for long term use PVC is certainly not fail-safe, particularly in unstable soils.
+Having said that, PVC is certainly not fail-safe for long-term use, particularly in unstable soils.

-It’s also important to remember that PVC is not common trench friendly (where many pipes and conduits run next to each other within a trench), so it’s often not the best solution for piping in camp areas, or short-term irrigation for this reason.
+It’s also important to remember that PVC is not commonly trench-friendly (where many pipes and conduits run next to each other within a trench), so it’s often not the best solution for piping in camp areas or short-term irrigation for this reason.

 Related Articles